 We had a cement block boat house with a white wood railed deck on

-the house.
+up to the house.
 It was very easily distinguished from others.
-I cannot tell
+I

-you how many hours we mowed that yard with an electric push
+cannot tell you how many hours we mowed that yard with an electric

-mower.
+push mower.
 And that horrible bank.
-I can tell you that I bought
+I can tell you

 went through.
 Very nice men.
 [Ed.